Sungjae-Park-portfolio/SoftwareDesign/README-SSG.md

 #### Goals:

 The Goals' page is where users can set up goals that they want to do.
 To set up a new a goal is really easy, the user needs to just click on `Add a Goal` button, where a dialog will pop up.
-Here, users need to choose a name for their goal, choose a start and end date, choose a category for their goal (The four categories you can choose from are: Chores, Health, Social, Other), and lastly they need  to choose the frequency of the goal.
-For the fields of Goal, only `Name`is a requireed field, all the other fields are optional.
+Here, users need to choose a name for their goal, choose a start and end date, choose a category for their goal (The four categories you can choose from are: Chores, Health, Social, Other), and lastly, they need  to choose the frequency of the goal.
+For the fields of Goal, only `Name`is a required field, all the other fields are optional.

 The Goals' page contains three tabs `Incomplete Goals`, `All Goals`, and `Completed Goals`.
 As the names suggest, under `Incomplete Goals`, the user will find goals that are not completed, under `Completed Goals`, the user will find goals that have been completed, and under `All Goals`, the user will find all of the goals that the user has created.